 Milenko Gudić, is Founding Director of Refoment Consulting and Coaching, Belgrade, Serbia, and visiting lecturer at University Donja Gorica (UDG), Montenegro.
 He has worked as a consultant, researcher and lecturer at the Economics Institute, Belgrade, as a visiting lecturer in several countries, and as a speaker in over 30 countries.
 He has been engaged as a consultant to OECD, UNDP, UNIDO, etc. on various entrepreneurship, regional, rural and public management development projects.
 Milenko was Founding and Managing Director (2000-2014) of the International Management Teachers Academy (IMTA), while also leading CEEMAN’s major international research and educational leadership capacity building projects.
 He was program chair of EURAM 2008.
 Since 2008 he has been co-chairing the PRME Working Group on Poverty: A Challenge for Management Education.
 He is a member of the PRME Advisory Committee.
 In 2017, he received a PRME Pioneer Award for “Thought Leadership – Translating PRME into Action.” (contact)

-Guénola Abord-Hugon Nonet, PhD, is Assistant Professor in Business Administration at Jönköping International Business School, Sweden.
-She has a very international experience with collaboration with governmental bodies (Broward County, Florida, The French Ministry of Sustainable Development) higher education institutions, businesses and civil society representatives to help transform and stir collaboration for Agenda 2030.
-Guénola designs and facilitates coaching retreats and executive education seminars, supporting individuals and organizations aligning values to their professional journey.
-Guénola’s students won Aim2Flourish 2016 Global Goal 1 and Global Goal 7 and Guénola is the current Champion for Responsibility in Action for JIBS and she is also Jönköping University Sustainability and Diversity Network Leader.
-Additionally she is vice chairman of Jönköping Circular Center Board.
-Guénola has been collaborating with the PRME community since 2013, she wrote her Master thesis and her PhD about the transformation of Business Schools to achieve Responsible Management Education.
+Guénola Abord-Hugon Nonet, JIBS Champion for Responsibility in Action and Jönköping University Sustainability & Diversity Network Leader.
+Guénola has a very international experience with collaboration with governmental bodies, higher education institutions, businesses and civil society representatives to help transform and stir collaboration for Agenda 2030.
+Guénola’s students won Aim2Flourish 2016 SDG 1 and SDG 7.
+She is Vice Chairman of Jönköping Circular Center Board.
+Guénola has been collaborating with the PRME community since 2013, she wrote her PhD about the transformation of Business Schools to achieve Responsible Management Education.
 She received a national award for her PhD (FNEGE ADERSE 2014) and has published in Journal of Business Ethics about Responsible Management Education.
-She is the first co-editor of accepted incoming JBE Special Issue on Multistakeholder Engagement for Agenda 2030.
+She is the first co-editor of incoming JBE Special Issue on Multistakeholder Engagement for Agenda 2030.